-The VA Area Alaska uses statistics and analysis to create general reports that provide the VA a better understanding of patient care and benefits.
+VA Area Huntington uses statistics and analysis to create general reports that provide the VA a better understanding of Patient Care, Benefits, Educational Services, and Memorial Services.
 These reports are:

 - 1. Reports created to analyze statistical analysis on case mixes. - 2.
 Analyze the number of places and geographical locations where patients are seen to assess the volume of clinical need. - 3.
 Analyze appointment time-frame data to track and trend averages of time.